lepryko/hain/typedoc/includes/limitations.md

 ## No Support for Native Modules

-`hain-package-manager` can't handle native modules for now. so you should avoid to use it. or embed it into your package directly.
+`hain-package-manager` can't handle native modules for now, you should avoid using them or embed them directly into your package.